yav/dump-core/README.md

 The option to the plugin specifies the directory where files should be saved--- in this example, it is set to `core-html`.
 The default is `dump-core`.

+After compilation, directory `dump-core` (or whatever was specified in the options) will contain HTML files that you can open with a web browser.
+I've only tried Chrome but most browsers ought to work.
+Please let me know if you encounter problems.

+While browsing, you can hover over variables to get information about them: hovering over a use site of a variable will highlight all other uses of it, as well as its binder.
+Hovering over a binder will give information about the type of the variable, as well as some of the information GHC inferred, such as strictness, uses, etc.  You may also click on a binder to "hold on" to its information---the information won't disappear when you move the mouse.
+Click again to "let go" of the binder.

+Hovering over identifiers from other modules will show you where they are defined.
+You may click on them to go to that module (if you have the HTML for it), although---due to a bug---you'll have to scroll to the definition manually.

+You may also expand and collapse (some of the) definitions to make things more manageable.